 HEAR THE WORD DISCIPLESHIP: We grow spiritually as we read Scripture in context and in community.
 Continue the time by discussing what the Lord has impressed on you from your weekly Scripture reading.
-Your group should read 25-30 chapters per week (e.g. read the book of 1 Samuel or read the book of Ephesians 5 times.)
+Your group should read 1-10 chapters per week (e.g. read a chapter or two chapters 5 times.)
 Many people ﬁnd it helpful to read aloud.
-If you prefer to listen to Scripture, you can download “The World English Bible” which is a public domain audio version, for free at: http://www.audiotreasure.com/ webindex.htm.
+If you prefer to listen to Scripture, you can use the YouVersion app on your phone.
 If someone doesn’t ﬁnish the reading in a given week then the entire group takes the same assignment for the following week.

 ACT ON IT MINISTRY: We serve as we apply the truths of Scripture to living in love towards others day by day.
 Live out what the Lord impressed on you in the reading to apply it to your life and pass the truths on to others (5-10 minutes).
 TELL OTHERS